Queen's Award for Enterprise Promotion

-Entry is by nomination only and individuals cannot put themselves forward.
+Entry is by nomination only and people cannot nominate themselves.

 Thirteen awardees have been from the National Enterprise Network.

 History

 The award was initiated in 2004, with the first awards being made in 2005.
 The award is for achievement in enterprise promotion, between five and ten awards have been made annually since 2005, in addition to one lifetime achievement award each year and sometimes an honorary award (three such awards have been made as of 2015).